Learn to Create NIST Compatible Incident Response Playbooks

 IT Managers, Network Managers

-Building on the NIST 800-61.r2 Computer Security Incident Handling Guide, we take the student through an in-depth understanding of these four phases, their relationships to each other and the relationship of this concept to creating effective and fit-for-purpose incident response playbooks.
+Building on the NIST SP 800-61.r2 Computer Security Incident Handling Guide, we take the student through an in-depth understanding of these four phases, their relationships to each other and the relationship of this concept to creating effective and fit-for-purpose incident response playbooks.

 This module breaks down the topic of automation in incident response and playbooks and dives deeper into the concepts and reasons and implementation examples of automation.
 This section also gives examples of how automation can be used as a force for staff retention and motivation.
 In addition, the student is shown a structured approach to automating actions before, during and after a cyber attack.